elegantchaos/Builder/README.md

 - by moving the code for calculating the configuration into its own swift executable, it should be possible to eliminate any non-deterministic swift from the manifest
 - any dependencies required to determine the configuration can be listed in the manifest as dependencies of the Configure target, and will be fetched and built in the normal way
 - any tools required for custom build steps can also be listed in the manifest as dependencies
+- although the data format output by the configuration tool needs to be fixed, the actual implementation of it is decoupled from swift itself, making it easier to support multiple different systems

 If this functionality was built into `swift`, then for many cases it would be sufficient to completely define not only the package but how to build it.